Alessandro727/OLAP-on-Modern-Chiplet-Based-CPUs/Greenplum/README.md

 	user@mac01:~$ ./Greenplum_benchmark.sh -t -s 100 -p INT -b TPC-H

+For more options run:

+	user@mac01:~$ ./Greenplum_benchmark.sh -h

+P.S.: Set the Scale Factor so that it is no more than half of the total amount of RAM available.

 ### Data Placement

 To perform the same experiment as in the paper and generate the plot: